 Bermuda is a one-of-a-kind place to visit and getting around Bermuda is just as unique.
-There are so many things to do and places to stay.
+There are so many things to do in Bermuda and amazing places to stay in Bermuda.
 Moving around Bermuda takes a little planning, which is why we put together this guide plus others like useful tips you need to know before visiting Bermuda to help make your trip a breeze.

 In this post, we’ll share with you how to get around in Bermuda, from the limited rental options available to public transportation options.

 Especially if you’re traveling with more than 2 or 3 people, you’ll want to plan Bermuda transportation in advance of your visit.
 You’ll see that on the islands you can’t just rent a car for your crew!
 Or if you’re visiting at peak season, you’ll want to secure your rental in advance!

 This guide is meant to prepare you for your trip as there is so much to do and see here from the best Bermuda beaches to caves, hikes, restaurants, and other fun activities that you’ll definitely want to see!
 Be sure to check out all the options for Bermuda transportation and plan accordingly for your visit so you can sit back and relax (or drive with that Bermuda breeze gently hitting your face).